OVERNIGHT ENERGY: Gas shortages likely to linger for days | Biden administration issues second shipping waiver amid fuel shortages | EPA orders St. Croix refinery to shut down for 60 days due to &#039;imminent threat&#039; to islanders&#039; h

-Category: Environment Hits: 4TGIF!!!!
+Category: Environment Hits: 5TGIF!!!!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/553639-overnight-energy-gas-shortages-likely-to-linger-for-days